hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ![](img/final_2.png)

-Now create task, check the completed task and delete.
+Now, create a task, check the completed task, and delete.

-## Happy Hacking!!
+**Happy Hacking!!**